ennuicastr/rtennui/README.md

 ## Status

 RTEnnui is largely usable for audio, with the major hole being that you need to “bring your own VAD”.
-Video support is technically functional, but suffers from a lack of APIs to actually capture video in real time, so it is not recommended to use it yet.
+Video support works on all browsers, but is rather limited on Firefox in several ways.

 ## Usage